pragyasingh-29/pragyasingh-29/README.md

--  Heya!
+# Heya!
 I am Pragya Singh 👋
-- 👀 I am currently working as a "PHP Developer" at Blue Planet InfoSolutions Private Limited.
+-  💫 I am currently working as a "PHP Developer" at Blue Planet InfoSolutions Private Limited.
 - 🌱 I’m currently learning about React and Advance of PHP.
-- 💞️ I’m looking to collaborate on some diffrent Projects.
+- 💞️ I’m looking to collaborate on some different Projects.
 - 😄 Pronouns: She / Her

 <!---